AnikaKofodPetersen/Afili/README.md

 [--genes (float) Minimal amount of the orignial genes that should be present in a putative phage]

 [--gap (float) Minimal percent of unknown genes in a phage that in a continous stretch would indicate a gap]

+#### MANUAL DATABASE ALTERATIONS
+The user can make a custom database by using the add_db.py script.
+This can be done by running the script and specify the path to the fasta files, the path to the Afili/db folder and the name of the database.

+[-H --help  Show this help menu]

+[-F --fasta The path to the folder with your fasta or fasta.gz files]

+[-DB --database The path to the Afili db folder]

+[-N --name  The name of your custom database]